-Nicholas Scurich is an assistant professor with a joint appointment in the Departments of Psychology & Social Behavior and Criminology, Law & Society.
+Nicholas Scurich is an assistant professor with appointments in the Departments of Psychology & Social Behavior, Criminology, Law & Society, and the School of Law.
 He earned his Ph.D. in Psychology from the University of Southern California in 2012, as well as a Ph.D. achievement award -- a university-wide award for the most exceptional doctoral candidate.
 From 2010-11 he was a Fellow of the Saks Institute at the USC Gould School of Law.
 In 2013, the Association for Psychological Science (APS) named him a “Rising Star.”
 His research examines judgment and decision making, especially within legal settings.
 Professor Scurich has also published several articles on violence risk assessment and risk communication.
 He teaches undergraduate and graduate courses in Psychology & Law and Forensic Psychology.

 Scurich, N. & Krauss, D.A. (in press).
 The presumption of dangerousness in sexually violent predator commitment proceedings.
 Law, Probability, and Risk